faddat/fsaf-report/README.md

 I have deeply documented p2p storms in many ways, and have included PDF files here that describe it.
 You can find those in the [p2p-storms](./p2pstorms/) folder.

 P2P Storms have been used to exploit Cosmos networks financially, including [Luna Classic](https://github.com/notional-labs/notional/blob/master/incidents/WTF%20HAPPENED%20TO%20TERRA.pdf) and [Osmosis](https://www.range.org/blog/levana-security-incident-in-depth-analysis).
 The links contain information on both exploits.
+Here is the chronology of exploits:

+* Game of Zones - 2020
+* Sentinel - 2021
+* Luna Classic - May 2022
+* Stride - August 2023
+* Osmosis - December 2024

+Only the exploits on

-My reports predate any of the financial exploits, and date back to 2021.
+My reports predate any of the financial exploits, and date back to [2021](./p2pstorms/2023-08-15_report_1395694%20(1).pdf).

 * https://www.range.org/blog/levana-security-incident-in-depth-analysis